Vietnam · audience itinerary

 - Morning~180 minHội An Ancient Townneighborhood

 A UNESCO World Heritage site, Hội An's Ancient Town is a beautifully preserved Southeast Asian trading port dating from the 15th to 19th century.
-Wander through its narrow streets lined with colorful lanterns, historic houses, and traditional shops.
+Wander through narrow lanes lined with traditional wooden houses, vibrant lanterns, and tailor shops.

-- Purchase a ticket for entry to key historical sites within the town.
+- Purchase a ticket for entry to the Ancient Town; it grants access to several historical houses and museums.

 - Afternoon~30 minJapanese Covered Bridgelandmark